totalspectrum/spin2cpp/doc/c.md

 ### P1 Clock Frequency

 In C code, the P1 clock frequency defaults to 80 MHz, assuming a 5 MHz crystal and `xtal1 + pll16x` clock mode.
 This is a common configuration.
-You may override it with the `clkset` macro from `<propeller.h>`, which works the same as the Spin `clkset` function.
+You may override it with the builtin `clkset` function, which works the same as the Spin `clkset` builtin.

 ### P2 Clock Frequency